Picard groups, pull back and class groups: Mumford-Roitman arguments and monodromy representation

+After shrinking $U$, assume that $X_U\to U$ is finite of a constant degree.
+Then the number of points in $X_b\setminus U_b$ is finite (which vary constantly with $b$ in fibers).
+Therefore the number of zero cycles like above must give a finitely many torsion points of $\CH^1(U_b)$.
+So the torsion points on $\CH^1(U_b)$ corresponds to the complement of one point in $C^1_d(X_b)$ as $b$ varies, which describes the Zariski closed subset $\bcP$ of $X_U\times U$.

 By the above assumption, this a finite-to-one map from $\bcP$ to $U$ and the degree of this map is constant.
-For a given any $b\in U$, let us suppose the fiber $\bcP_b$ contains the points $P_{1b},\cdots,P_{mb}$.
-We define the set:
+For a given $b\in U$, let us assume that the fiber $\bcP_b$ contains the points $P_{1b},\cdots,P_{mb}$.
+Fix a positive integer $n$ and define the set:

-Then as a conseqeunce of Theorem \ref{theorem1} one gets the following result. \begin{corollary} $\bcZ_d$ is a countable union of Zariski closed subsets in the ambient relative Chow scheme $C^1_d(X_U/U)$, where $X_U\to U$ is the pullback of the family $X\to B$ to $U$. \end{corollary} We consider the map $\vartheta_d:C^1_d(X_U/U)\to \Pic(X_U/U)$ and the union
+Then as a conseqeunce of Theorem \ref{theorem1} one gets the following result. \begin{corollary} $\bcZ_d$ is a countable union of Zariski closed subsets in the ambient relative Chow variety $C^1_d(X_U/U)$, where $X_U\to U$ is the pullback of the family $X\to B$ to $U$. \end{corollary} We consider the map $\vartheta_d:C^1_d(X_U/U)\to \CH^1(X_U)$ and the union